tianocore-docs/edk2-DscSpecification/2_dsc_overview/28_pcd_section_processing.md

 `TokenSpaceGuidCName.PcdCName`

-The content for a PCD in this section is the PCD's Name (PCD Token Space Guid C name, the PCD C name - separated by a period character,) and Default value.
+The content for a PCD in this section is the PCD's Name (PCD Token Space Guid C name, the PCD C name and the optional field name - separated by a period character) and Default value.
 Field entries on a line are separated by the pipe "|" character.

 This specification prohibits setting different PCD access methods for a single PCD in different modules.
 The access methods here are `PcdsFixedAtBuild`,